webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 ## Electric Windlass

 An electric anchor windlass is an available option.
 Mounted on the foredeck, the 1 two foot switches control up and down direction as indicated on switch under the covers.
+Red is down.
+Black is up.
 The same cautions mentioned above for the electric winch (Sec.
 9-9) apply to the windlass.

-To operate the windlass, the breaker (marked "Winch" and same one as above) m on the main panel supplying 12V DC to the relays must be ON.
-The windlass is protected by a 150A BUSS fuse in line, mounted under the aft berth.
-The relay switch box and an overload breaker is located high in the forepeak.
+To operate the windlass, the breaker marked "Winch" on the main panel supplying 12V DC to the relays must be ON.
+The windlass is protected by a 150A fuse in line, mounted under the aft berth.
+The relay switch box and an 75A overload breaker is located high in the forepeak.
 Because of the high DC load it is desirable to operate the windlass only with the engine running.

 Do not use the windlass to "break-out" an anchor.
 Transfer the anchor rode load to a mooring cleat and use the engine power to break out.
 Always transfer anchor load to a cleat whenever anchored.
-DO NOT use the anchor windlass (if fitted) as a cleat or bollard.
+DO NOT use the anchor windlass as a cleat or bollard.

 See the windlass instructions for details on proper operation and selection of rope and chain sizes to fit the gypsy.
-Proper matching of rope, chain and gypsy T is critical for safe effective operation.
-3
+Proper matching of rope, chain and gypsy is critical for safe effective operation.